-TRE is simple and powerful.
-For some people not talking, just shaking, coming into their body and working on their own is a life changing.
-These limits can also be hard for some people; they may benefit from finding a community, social justice, appropriate medication, ongoing one to one talking therapeutic support.
-In these cases TRE work best as part of a package of care.
+TRE® is simple and powerful.
+For many people, even with a complex trauma history, not talking, just shaking, coming into their body, working on their own, or in anonymity of a group, is life changing.
+These limits can also be hard for some people; they may benefit from finding a community, social justice measures, appropriate medication, ongoing one-to-one talking therapeutic support.
+In these cases TRE works best as part of a package of care.

-Current trends in western medicine of working with trauma are based on finding better medications to dampen down body responses (eg beta blockers and anti-psychotics etc) or CBT as the gold standard therapeutic intervention.
+Current trends in western medicine of working with trauma are based on finding better medications to dampen down body responses (eg beta blockers and anti-psychotics etc) or CBT as the gold standard therapeutic intervention (e.g. NICE UK ).
 The evidence base for CBT is mixed at best.
 Most trauma theorists are focused on some form of graded exposure to intense sensations and teaching emotional regulation.
 The better ones appreciate emotions emerge from the body.

-There is excellent theory and very good developing evidence about changing body reflexes – the core of the TRE model – and a number of exciting modalities trying to find the best ways of down-regulating over protective reflexes (eg EMDR, Mindfulness Based Stress Reduction MBSR).
+There is excellent theory and very good developing evidence about changing primitive reflexes.
+Using shaking to prevent getting stuck in protective reflexes is the core of the TRE model.
+There are a number of exciting modalities trying to find the best ways of down-regulating over protective reflexes via embodiment (e.g. EMDR, Mindfulness Based Stress Reduction MBSR, body based psychotherapy approaches and other ‘trauma informed’ embodiment approaches).
 The goal is changing the body in the first instance; not starting with the mind and focusing on cognitive understanding and tools.

-Some of the talking treatments that have been researched – eg brief intervention therapies and talking treatments (famously research on talking treatments post 9-11 in USA was not supportive) – do not come out very well at all in some long term studies.
+Some of the talking treatments for trauma that have been researched do not come out very well in some long term studies.
+(For example brief intervention therapies , talking treatments and research on talking treatments post 9-11 in USA was not supportive).
 It is hard working with trauma, particularly if people are dissociated.
-Dissociation is massively under appreciated in the most therapeutic approaches.
+Dissociation and supporting embodiment are massively under appreciated in most therapeutic approaches.

-The best metaphor for how TRE works is probably not releasing tension, rather, ‘waking your body up’.
-It is often more effective to frame shaking as a process that safely generates new feelings of connection that are inherently anti dissociative.
+A great metaphor for how TRE works is ‘waking your body up’.
+We don’t just shake to release, we also shake to connect.
+It is often very effective to frame shaking as a process that safely generates new feelings of connection, helping us find sensations that are inherently anti-dissociative.